Effects of climate change on human health: Health risks from food and water insecurity

 Climate change affects many aspects of food security through "multiple and interconnected pathways".
 Many of these are related to the effects of climate change on agriculture, for example failed crops due to more extreme weather events.
 This comes on top of other coexisting crises that reduce food security in many regions.
 Less food security means more undernutrition with all its associated health problems.
 Food insecurity is increasing at the global level (some of the underlying causes are related to climate change, others are not) and about 720–811 million people suffered from hunger in 2020.

 The number of deaths resulting from climate change-induced changes to food availability are difficult to estimate.
 The 2022 IPCC Sixth Assessment Report does not quantify this number in its chapter on food security.
 A modelling study from 2016 found "a climate change–associated net increase of 529,000 adult deaths worldwide [...] from expected reductions in food availability (particularly fruit and vegetables) by 2050, as compared with a reference scenario without climate change."

 A headline finding in 2021 regarding marine food security stated that: "In 2018–20, nearly 70% of countries showed increases in average sea surface temperature in their territorial waters compared within 2003–05, reflecting an increasing threat to their marine food productivity and marine food security". (see also climate change and fisheries).

-Mental health risks

-Climate change–related events can be broadly categorised into acute, subacute, and long-lasting types, each producing distinct pathways for mental health impacts.
-Acute events, such as hurricanes and floods, unfold over days and often cause immediate psychological trauma, particularly in low- and middle-income settings where vulnerability is heightened.
-Subacute events, like prolonged droughts or extended heatwaves, persist for months and frequently result in indirect impacts, including chronic stress and livelihood strain; notably, a 1 °C rise in average temperature over five years has been linked to a 2% increase in mental health disorders, with greater risks of aggression and self-harm.
-Long-lasting climate changes, spanning decades or centuries, lead to permanent environmental degradation, economic losses, displacement, and forced migration, generating severe psychological distress for marginalized populations reliant on agriculture.
-Beyond material loss, anthropological research emphasizes how climate disruption undermines cultural identity, ecological rhythms, and community cohesion, contributing to solastalgia and other forms of eco-distress.
-A peer-reviewed systematic review highlights that Indigenous people, farmers, children, women, and the elderly are particularly susceptible, as environmental change erodes both livelihood security and cultural continuity (Tschakert et al., 2019, International Journal of Mental Health Systems).
-Thus, climate change exacerbates mental health challenges in socially and culturally mediated ways.